ankitjain28may/openchat/README.md

 ## Contribution guidelines

-If you are interested in contributing to OpenChat, Open Issues and send PR.
+If you are interested in contributing to OpenChat, Open Issues, send PR and Don't forget to star the repo.
 > Feel free to code and contribute